Swedenborg's visions and Kant's remarks

 Finally, after mentioning some particularly weird aspects of Swedenborg's spiritism, Kant draws his conclusions: «...the enormous distances which divide the rational inhabitants of the world are nothing in regard to the spiritual universe, and it is just as easy for one to talk with an inhabitant of Saturn, as with a deceased human soul...
 Thus man does not need to have actually dwelt in the other worlds for the sake of knowing them some day with all their wonders.
 His soul reads in the memory of the deceased citizens of other worlds the perceptions which they possess about their life and dwelling-place, and thereby sees objects as easily as by immediate observation...
 Thus he talks about the gardens, vast countries, the dwelling-places, galleries, and arcades of the spirits... the many powers and qualities of the soul are in sympathy with those organs of the body which they govern... he classifies a great variety of sensations in his body which he claims are always connected with spiritual contemplation.
 But their foolishness is too great for me to dare to quote even one of them...
 I am tired of copying the wild chimeras of this worst of all dreamers, and forbear continuing them to his descriptions of the state after death...
 Nevertheless, it is only in vain that one would hide the fact which, after all, is conspicuous to everybody, that all this labour finally comes to nothing.
 For, as the pretended private visions narrated in the book cannot prove themselves, the motive for bothering oneself with them could lie only in the supposition that the author might offer in substantiation happenings of the above-mentioned kind which could be confirmed by living witnesses.
 But nothing of the kind is found.
 And thus we retire with some confusion from a foolish attempt, making the rational though somewhat belated observation that it is often easy to think wisely, but unfortunately only after one has been for some time deceived».

-Once recognized the valid reasons that led Kant to distance himself from Swedenborg's visions and revelations – certainly hallucinatory and perhaps with some pathological component (as one can guess by reading his diaries) – we could ask ourselves how the philosopher would react to the objective reality of mediumistic phenomena that began to occur about a century later, and which represent a real puzzle for human reason, since they unite the physical reality of bodily sensory experience with some psychic communications not infrequently as bizarre as those contained in Swedenborg's works.
-But Kant did not deal any longer with paranormal phenomena.
+Once recognized the valid reasons that led Kant to distance himself from Swedenborg's visions and revelations – certainly hallucinatory and perhaps with some pathological component (as one can guess by reading his diaries) – we could ask ourselves how the philosopher would react to the objective reality of mediumistic phenomena that began to occur about a century later, and which represent a real puzzle for human reason, since they unite the physical reality of objective sensory experience with some psychic communications not infrequently as bizarre as those contained in Swedenborg's works.
+But it does not appear that Kant dealt further with paranormal phenomena.
 However, despite his intentions, not even he could escape the metaphysical call of the theories on the spirit that were still strongly rooted in the culture of his time.
-Any form of thought, however evolved, which is beyond mathematical logic, is always connected to the knowledge and the psychic tunings of the age in which it is produced, and can not claim to have a permanent and absolute value.
-In all likelihood, even the elaborations of thought that in our days seem particularly evolved and deserve respect and consensus, from now to a few centuries will be considered naive, non-convincing or even absurd.
+Any form of thought, however evolved, which is beyond mathematical logic, is always connected to the knowledge and the psyche's attunements of the age in which it is produced, and can not claim to have a permanent and absolute value.
+In all likelihood, even the elaborations of thought that in our days seem particularly evolved and deserve respect and consensus, will be considered naive, non-convincing or even absurd a few centuries from now.

 What led Kant to be entangled in the issues arising from wanting to attribute a rational basis to moral sentiment?
 Probably the observation that human beings yearn for happiness, which, according to him, had to coincide with the integral conformity to the moral law.
 Moral behavior should ensure happiness, indeed it should coincide with happiness, but – in most cases – it does not, otherwise all of us would be much more virtuous.
 Often precisely the virtuous people are those who manifest characteristic forms of melancholy, if not real bad mood, also due to the fact that they have to witness how little virtue is spread in this world.
 This does not imply, of course, that the wicked are happy: the fact is that happiness and unhappiness mingle in life according to dynamics that largely escape human reason.
 And in fact in one of his last unpublished writings (Progress of Metaphysics in Germany after Leibniz and Wolff, 1793), Kant was forced to use the verb to believe, instead of the verb to know: «I believe in an eternal future life as a condition under which the world can incessantly approach the Supreme Good».
 But this Supreme Good, instead of simply being identified with the happiness to which all human beings aspire, for the Prussian philosopher must coincide with the attainment of perfect moral virtue: that this could be a human aspiration, it can be understood, but that this process should necessarily occur according to a rational logic, that avoids resorting to dogmatic metaphysical premises, we are allowed to doubt it.